1Eba/simple_shell/README.md

 ![68747470733a2f2f696d616765732e61737365747364656c69766572792e636f6d2f636f6d70696e67735f76322f646d73747564696f2f646d73747564696f313630362f646d73747564696f3136303630303033302e6a7067](https://user-images.githubusercontent.com/88311316/140586078-cb4544e4-9de9-48ae-8a8c-2944e470455b.jpg)simple_shell
-Table of Contents
+.Table of Contents
-Description
+.Description
-File Structure
+.File Structure
-Requirements
+.Requirements
-Installation
+.Installation
-Usage
+.Usage
-Example of Use
+.Example of Use
-Bugs
+.Bugs
-Authors
+.Authors
 Description
 This is a command line interpreter, or shell, in the tradition of the first Unix shell written by Ken Thompson in 1971.
 This was made as a project for Holberton School.
 In this project we apply the knowledge that we have learned in C programming language.
 Standard functions and system calls employed in simple_shell include: